tsvwg/wg-materials/ietf117/minutes-1.md

 * Marten: Chairs convinced the WG should embrace GitHub. github.com/tsvwg
     * Offer for editors to move drafts to the tsvwg GitHub org.
-    * That org will be used for issue tracking whether or not * draft is managed using GitHub.
+    * That org will be used for issue tracking whether or not a draft is managed using GitHub.
     * Are there any objections?
-        * Magnus Westerlund: No objection, this is * great idea.
+        * Magnus Westerlund: No objection, this is a great idea.
         * Bob Briscoe: If GitHub was ever compromised, the world as we know it will end.
 TSVWG drafts and issues will be the least of our problems!
-        * Spencer Dawkins: I am just observing: * lot of objections in other WG are * forced march to manage draft.
+        * Spencer Dawkins: I a observe a lot of objections in other WG are a forced march to manage draft.
 I would expect very few objections to the style we propose here,
     * Gorry: The way I see this working:
         * We discuss drafts on the mailing list as normal.
-        * The chairs or editors create * GitHub Issue, and use that to track the issue.
+        * The chairs or editors create a GitHub Issue, and use that to track the issue.

 ## 3. Individual Drafts

-### 3.1 John Kaippallimalil: Metadat* for * Medi* Packet
+### 3.1 John Kaippallimalil: Metadata for a Media Packet

 draft-kaippallimalil-tsvwg-media-hdr-wireless

 * https://datatracker.ietf.org/meeting/117/materials/slides-117-tsvwg-31-metadata-for-a-media-packet

 * Gorry (as an individual): You do not include IPv6 Destination Options, rather than hop-by-hop options.
-If the metadat* is not modified on the path and passed end-to-end, have you any thoughts on whether you could alternatively use Dest Opt?
+If the metadata is not modified on the path and passed end-to-end, have you any thoughts on whether you could alternatively use Dest Opt?
     * John: We breifly looked at Hop-by-Hop Options, but did not look at Dest Opt.
 * Gorry: As I understand, the Flow Label is immutable for a flow - it defines what a flow is, if you change that, then you would also make a different flow that is independently forwarded.
     * John: From the wireless node, that could be ideal - but from the perspective of the network (or firewall) this is an issue.